HomeReady From Fannie Mae Or Home Possible Advantage From Freddie Mac?

 Fannie Mae’s HomeReady demands a minimum borrower contribution of three percent of the purchase price when you buy multifamily property.
 Freddie Mac requires no minimum borrower contribution for one- to four-unit houses.

-Both of these programs are for the purchase of primary residences only -- no vacation houses or rentals.
-However, Fannie Mae will only approve HomeReady Loans if all borrowers will occupy the home.
+Both of these programs are for the purchase of primary residences only — no vacation houses or rentals.

-Suppose you're helping an adult child or aging parent buy a home.
-You want to be a co-borrower, but don't plan to live with your relative.
-Only the Home Possible Advantage program would allow this.
+Suppose you’re helping an adult child or aging parent buy a home.
+You want to be a co-borrower, but don’t plan to live with your relative.
+Either program allows this.

 A household may have several members with income that can be used to pay the mortgage.
 Usually, lenders only count income from the resident who is obligated by the loan.